My Love Is Good Enough: Overview

 "My Love Is Good Enough" is the second track on Jeremy Jordan's debut album, Try My Love, following the "Interlude", an intro featuring a snippet of the title track.
 The song was written by Robbie Nevil and Steve Dubin, and produced by Nevil.
 According to the Chicago Sun-Times, it showcases energetic Bobby Brown–style grooves that contrast with the album's romantic ballads inspired by Boyz II Men and Color Me Badd.

 The song was included in the soundtrack of Rob Bowman's 1993 comedy-drama film Airborne, which received mixed reviews from major publications.
-The Los Angeles Times praised its eccentric energy and highlighted the rock score, seamlessly integrated into the skate action sequences, while the San Francisco Chronicle remarked that, although the "fish-out-of-water" storyline is not particularly original, the film's use of music — especially under Stewart Copeland’s direction — and its vibrant tone make it an enjoyable experience.
-Critics and fans have noted that Jeremy Jordan’s contribution, which also includes the song "Try My Love", whose music video intersperses scenes from the film with Jordan performing the track, helps reinforce the film’s nostalgic and youthful atmosphere, adding a musical layer that particularly resonates with audiences familiar with 1990s pop culture.
+Critics and fans have noted that Jeremy Jordan's contribution, which also includes the song "Try My Love", helps reinforce the film's nostalgic and youthful atmosphere, that resonates with audiences familiar with 1990s pop culture.

 Critical reception

-In its review, Larry Flick of Billboard praises the song as Jeremy Jordan's "strongest single to date", highlighting his ability to exude considerable sex appeal while maintaining his teen idol image.
-The track is noted for its "credible jack/funk beat", which effectively complements the song's "cute pop/soul personality".
+Larry Flick of Billboard praises the song as Jeremy Jordan's "strongest single to date", highlighting his ability to exude considerable sex appeal while maintaining his teen idol image.
+The track is noted for its "credible jack/funk beat", that effectively complements the song's "cute pop/soul personality".

-Hitmakers magazine published reviews in two different issues, in the Street Sheet – Hitmakers Mix Show Disc-Overy Club section.
+Hitmakers magazine published reviews in two different issues, in the Street Sheet "Hitmakers Mix Show Disc-Overy Club" section.
 On June 10, 1994, it was praised as proof that the singer should not be dismissed as merely a "teen idol" or "heartthrob".
 The publication urged listeners to focus on the music itself, describing it as "damn good".
 In the May 27, 1994 issue, Matt "The Bran" Bradley from Power Pig in Tampa highlighted the song's "smooth groove" perfectly suited for radio.
 He also suggested that for a more hip-hop-oriented sound, listeners check out the "M. Doc & Jere MC Street Mix" version.

 Commercial reception

-The single was highlighted in the May 20, 1994 issue of Hitmakers magazine, featured in the "Frank’s Place" column under "Hot Tips".
+The single was highlighted in the May 20, 1994 issue of Hitmakers magazine, featured in the "Frank's Place" column under "Hot Tips".
 The mention signaled industry confidence in the track as a potential chart contender and a recommended pick for radio airplay.
 The song did not chart and was Jordan's last single.

 According to the singer, while recording his second album, the Giant label was facing serious problems and eventually went bankrupt, and his agent at ICM steered his career from singing toward acting.
 Jordan went on to appear in around 20 films, including Never Been Kissed.
-In 1999, he recorded the song “A Girl Named Happiness" for the film's soundtrack and filmed a music video, but the track was never released as a single.
+In 1999, he recorded the song "A Girl Named Happiness" for the film's soundtrack and filmed a music video, but the track was never released as a single.